 A variety of other practical problems limit bag length.
 Very tall bags are often difficult to install in a pulse jet baghouse when there is limited overhead clearance to remove the failed bag mounted on the rigid cage.
 In some cases, failed bags partially fill with solids and, in the case of tall bags, the weight can be substantial.
-Therefore, relatively short bags of 8 to14 ft are preferable to tall bags, which can be as long as 20 ft.
+For all these reasons, relatively short bags of 8 to 14 ft are preferable to tall bags, which can be as long as 20 ft.